 Executive Summary

 In 2011, the State of Connecticut passed Public Act 11-9, An Act Concerning the Establishment of the Department of Energy and Environmental Protection [DEEP] and Planning for Connecticut's Energy Future, which specifies that the Conservation and Load Management Plan should propose ways in which the legislation’s stated goal of weatherizing 80% of the residential units in the state by 2030 might be achieved.
-As a result of this legislation, the Connecticut Energy Efficiency Board (EEB), over several months and with considerable stakeholder input, developed a draft weatherization standard (from here on referred to as the “weatherization standard” or just “the standard”) that defines what constitutes weatherization (see Appendix K).
+As a result of this legislation, the Connecticut Energy Efficiency Board (EEB), over several months and with considerable stakeholder input, developed a draft weatherization standard for single-family homes (from here on referred to as the “weatherization standard” or just “the standard”) that defines what constitutes weatherization (see Appendix K).
 NMR Group, Inc., the primary Residential Area evaluation contractor, was asked to assess the current state of weatherization in Connecticut in an effort to provide DEEP, the EEB, and the electric and gas utilities (“the Companies”) with information that would assist their planning efforts in pursuit of the weatherization goal.

 In order to assess future progress toward this goal, DEEP and the EEB determined that they must first establish the baseline of homes that currently meet the weatherization standard.
 The primary objective of this study is to determine the percentage of single-family residential units in Connecticut currently meet the standard.
 Although, Public Act 11-9 encompasses multifamily residential units as well as single-family units, at the request of DEEP and the EEB, NMR did not include multifamily units in this study (approximately 36% of all units), and all results are for single-family residential units only.
 The study included both single-family detached (i.e., stand-alone) and single-family attached (e.g., duplex or townhouse) homes.
 NMR worked with Home Energy Solutions (HES) vendors to collect the information necessary to estimate baseline weatherization conditions; this report collectively refers to NMR and the vendors as “the Team” or “the evaluators.”